Breathing & Meditation

 Modern research has begun to explain why Nadi Shodhana works:

-- Vagal nerve activation: The slow, controlled breathing pattern stimulates the vagus nerve, shifting the body from sympathetic (fight-or-flight) to parasympathetic (rest-and-digest) mode
+• Vagal nerve activation: Research published in the Journal of Clinical and Diagnostic Research confirms that slow, controlled breathing stimulates the vagus nerve, shifting the body from fight-or-flight into rest-and-digest

-- Cerebral hemisphere balancing: Studies using EEG have shown that alternate nostril breathing helps balance electrical activity between the left and right brain hemispheres
+• Cerebral hemisphere balancing: EEG studies show alternate nostril breathing helps balance electrical activity between the brain's two hemispheres

 Step-by-Step Technique